1967 Mustang Photo Collection

 The interior isn't in very good shape.

-Attitude Of The Week for the week starting May 20, 2012.
+The restoration of Fran Cosentino's 1967 Branded Mustang is complete!
+And its our featured Attitude Of The Week for the week starting May 20, 2012.
 Branded edition Mustangs were created by dealerships on used 65-68 Mustangs for vehicle resale.
 The Ford Branding kit included choice of colored vinyl tops (in 15 colors), side stripes (in 5 colors), quarter panel chrome, and special Branded emblems.

 Left side view of Fran's 1967 Branded Mustang.
 Check out that wild top!